sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Attribute:

-: Defined in {{RFC5209}} as "data element including any requisite meta-data describing an observed, expected, or the operational status of an endpoint feature (e.g., anti-virus software is currently in use)."
+: TODO, Update definition.
+Defined in {{RFC5209}} as "data element including any requisite meta-data describing an observed, expected, or the operational status of an endpoint feature (e.g., anti-virus software is currently in use)."
 If not indicated otherwise, attributes in SACM are represented and processed as attribute value pairs.

 Authentication: